Florida man arrested after attacking family’s puppy, police say - NewsBreak

 Florida man arrested after attacking family’s puppy, police say

-ST. PETERSBURG, Fla. ( WFLA ) — A St. Petersburg man was arrested on an animal cruelty charge Friday after seriously injuring a family’s puppy, according an affidavit.
+ST. PETERSBURG, Fla. ( WFLA ) — A St. Petersburg man was arrested on an animal cruelty charge Friday after seriously injuring a puppy, according to an affidavit.

 Police said the children entered the living room after hearing the noises and found the puppy was thrown into the corner of the room.
 Blood was also found on the wall.